2.1.1 DITA terminology and notation

 - DITA document-type shell

-- A set of DTD or XSD declarations that implement a DITA document
+- A set of DTD, XSD, or RELAX NG declarations that implement

-A DITA document-type shell includes and configures one
+DITA specification.
+A DITA document-type shell includes and configures one or more

 - DITA element